-object module produced by PL/M-86, ASM86, or LINK86.
+Name of file containing an 8086 object module produced by PL/M-86, ASM86, or LINK86.

+segmentname

-segmentname Name of the segment whose combine-type parameter is to be modified.
+Name of the segment whose combined-type parameter is to be modified.
 The name must be a valid segment name.
+The attributes listed between the brackets are optional.
+If segmentname is used, then segmentattribute must be used also.

+segmentattribute

-segmentattribute Keyword switch that determines the combine-type attribute given to the named segment.
+Keyword switch that determines the combine-type attribute given to the named segment.
 You must specify the attribute as either COMMON or PUBLIC.
 The COMMON attribute allows patch code to be overlayed on the segment.
 The PUBLIC attribute returns the segment to the combination mode normally given by the PL/M-86 compiler.